What is the current poverty rate in the United States?

 The official poverty measure was developed in the 1960s in conjunction with President Lyndon Johnson’s War on Poverty.
 Each September the U.S. Census Bureau releases an update of the national poverty rate for the prior year.

-The official measure measure today is based on data from the Current Population Survey Annual Social and Economic Supplement.
+The official measure today is based on data from the Current Population Survey Annual Social and Economic Supplement.
 The survey is sent to U.S. households, so the poverty estimates do not include those who are homeless.
 The sample also excludes military personnel who do not live with at least one civilian adult as well as incarcerated adults.

 While poverty rates according to the official and supplemental measures fluctuate from year to year, so do incomes relative to the Federal Poverty Level (FPL).
-According to a Census Bureau report published in October 2022, 20.03 million people reported deep poverty.
-This means they had a family income below 50 percent of their poverty threshold in 2014.
-They represented an estimated 6.6 percent of all Americans and 44.6 percent of those in poverty.
+According to a Census Bureau report published in October 2022, 20.03 million people reported deep poverty in 2021, which means a household income below 50 percent of the poverty threshold.
+These individuals represented an estimated 6.2 percent of all Americans and 48.4 percent of those in poverty.

 How high has the poverty rate in the U.S. been historically?

 Historically, the official poverty rate in the United States had ranged from a high of 22.4 percent when it was first estimated for 1959 to a low of 11.1 percent in 1973.
 Since its initial rapid decline after 1964 with the launch of major War on Poverty programs, the poverty rate has fluctuated between around 11 and 15 percent.

 Individuals also transition into and out of poverty over time, though many of those who are poor at any given time will spend multiple spells in poverty.
 Research shows that transitions into or out of poverty often happens after major life events such as marriage, divorce, or sudden changes in income.
 These transitions also can be associated with larger shifts in unemployment or wages.